It turns out dress forms might not be the fitting tool you’re hoping for

 One of the questions I often get asked is which dress form I recommend, and truly, that’s a little bit of a loaded question (though most people who ask don’t realize it).
 So in today’s post I want to unpack it a little bit and tackle the question of whether you actually should invest in a dress form, and which is the best dress form to buy.
-And I’m going to be upfront – while this post does include affiliate links, it also includes my brutally honest opinion that a dress form isn’t going to help your sewing all that much.
+And I’m going to be upfront – while this post does include affiliate links, it also includes my brutally honest opinion that a dress form might not help your fitting all that much.

 When I got my first dress form, I was convinced that not having one was what was holding my sewing and fitting back.
-So I purchased this adjustable dress form.
+So I purchased this adjustable dress form (affiliate link, form shown above).
 And she’s an expensive hanger that is very good for pinning hems, but otherwise did not improve the way my sewn garments fit me in the least.

 Yup, you read that right.
 Having a dress form did not help at all.